JeffAMcGee/www/content/ko-sock-demo.md

       }
     });

-All of the clients have code that recieves that message and moves the rooks:
+All of the clients have code that receives that message and moves the rooks:

     :::javascript
     socket.on('move', function (data) {